-- You overstayed the amount of time allowed in the United States on a tourist visa in the past.
+- Overstaying of time allowed in the United States on a tourist visa in the past

-- You were previously on a tourist visa and failed to spend at least six months in your home country when you returned.
+- Previously visiting on a tourist visa and failing to stay in your home country at least six months after returning

 Upon denial, the most important thing to do is stay calm and composed.
 Not only will arguing get you nowhere, it will further harm your case.